KxSystems/embedPy/README.md

 There is one exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, rather than a single argument of `None`.
 See the section below on callables for how to explicitly call a Python callable with a single `None` argument.

+### Function calls

-### Calling Python functions
+Python allows for calling functions with
+- A variable number of argumemnts

-Python allows for calling functions with a mixture of positional and keyword arguments.
-It also supports default arguments, so functions may be called with fewer arguments than are specified in the signature.
+- A mixture of positional and keyword arguments
-The same behaviour is available for class instantiation through the `__init__` method of classes.
+- Implicit (default) arguments

-Both variadic and keyword arguments are available through the function interface.
+All of these features are available through the embedPy function-call interface.

-There are three ways of creating variadic q functions from Python callables, and for each of these a function returning either q data or Python data can be specified

-#### Variable number of arguments

-Python callables with default arguments or a variable number of arguments can be called from q.
+Specifically
+- Callable embedPy objects are variadic
+- Default arguments are appplied where no explicit arguments are given
+- Individual keyword arguments are specified using the (infix) `pykw` operator
+- A list of positional arguments can be passed using `pyarglist` (like Python *args)
+- A dictionary of keyword arguments can be passed using `pykwargs` (like Python *kwargs)

+n.b.
+We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments, but note that _all_ keyword arguments must always follow any positional arguments and that the dictionary of keyword arguments must always be specified last if it is given at all.

+### Example function calls
 ```q
 q)p)def func(a=1,b=2,c=3,d=4):return a*b*c*d
 q)qfunc:.p.callable .p.get`func